 Develops, implements and provides systems for trading many types of securities.

-Is responsible for registering, clearing and settling transactions carried out on its trading systems.
+Manages organised securities and derivatives markets, providing registration, clearing and settlement transactions carried out on its trading systems.

 Acts as central securities depository, and licenses software and stock indices.